textninja/gcpfunctions/project-self-destruct/README.md

 # Project Self-Destruct

 When this function is invoked, it shuts down the project it's deployed in.
-It should go without saying, but **BE CAREFUL**--while this *is* in fact a toy, **it is a very dangerous one**, and not at all intended for production or serious use.
+It should go without saying, but **BE CAREFUL**—while this *is* in fact a toy, **it is a very dangerous one**, and not at all intended for production or serious use.
 If you're using this in a project with critical services, calling it could have serious and irreversible consequences!

 ## Why?